-Should high school stars go or stay?
+Should high school stars stay home or leave?

 Spring Grove's Eli Brooks is having another standout season in his senior year.
 Hear what his teammates and an opponent have to say about playing alongside and against the University of Michigan recruit.